-These operating instructions are a customer document of Pfeiffer Vacuum.
+This operating instructions is a customer document of Pfeiffer Vacuum.
 The operating instructions describe the functions of the named product and provide the most important information for the safe use of the device.
 The description is written in accordance with the valid directives.
-The information in these operating instructions refers to the product's current development status.
+The information in this operating instructions refers to the product's current development status.
 The document shall remain valid provided that the customer does not make any changes to the product.